lqc/thinkcspy/source/dictionaries.rst

 Memos
 -----

-If you played around with the ``fibonacci`` function from the last chapter, you might have noticed that the bigger the argument you provide, the longer the function takes to run.
+If you played around with the ``fibonacci`` function from the chapter on recursion, you might have noticed that the bigger the argument you provide, the longer the function takes to run.
 Furthermore, the run time increases very quickly.
 On one of our machines, ``fibonacci(20)`` finishes instantly, ``fibonacci(30)`` takes